 HELLO BUSTER!
 2 YEAR OLD PIT BULL

 This 70lb, 2 yr old brindle boy is a big loving goofball!
 He loves to snuggle and thinks he is a lap dog.
-Buster has energy but mellows out after given some attention.
-Loves treats and is highly food motivated.
+Buster has energy, but mellows out after given some attention.
+He loves treats and is highly food motivated.
 Treat toys are so much fun for him!
-Plays well with dogs his size or smaller than he, in fact he would do great with a doggie playmate.
+He plays well with dogs his size or smaller than he, and in fact, he would do great with a doggie playmate.
 He would make a great jogging buddy, loves tug o war, and enjoys fetch.
-Buster recently completed a 6 week board and train program to help with jumping, basic obedience and impulse control and he is wonderful dog who knows many commands.
-One thing however that Buster does not like is strangers being in his face or leaning over him, once he knows you though he is totally fine with that!!
-Buster is an amazing dog just looking for the love, attention and exercise he desires.
-He would benefit from strong leadership, someone who will continue to enforce all he just learned as described below.
+Buster recently completed a 6 week board and train program to help with jumping, basic obedience, and impulse control, and he is wonderful dog who knows many commands.
+One thing, however, is that Buster does not like is strangers being in his face or leaning over him.
+Once he knows you though, he is totally fine with that!!
+Buster is an amazing dog that is just looking for the love, attention, and exercise he desires.
+He would benefit from strong leadership and someone who will continue to enforce all he just learned as described below.

 BUSTER IS A NEW WELL BEHAVED CANINE CITIZEN!

 FROM THE TRAINER: Buster has been trained both on leash and off leash.
 He has been socialized with dogs and people.
 Buster knows 1.
 Sit.
 2. Down 3.
-Heel4.
+Heel 4.
 Leave it 5.
 Come 6.
 Place 7.
 Touch 8.
 Commands on hand signals (sit, down, come) 9.
 Commands from a distance 10.
 Commands in motion.
-On top of the commands we had spent a lot of time curbing Buster’s jumping habits.
+On top of the commands, we have spent a lot of time curbing Buster’s jumping habits.
 He is not allowed to jump on anyone for any reason.
 It was a bad habit.
 Buster is great with other dogs.
 We have tried him with many dogs of many breeds and sizes.
-He never had any fight.
+He has never had any fight.
 He is good with toys and food and had never shown any resource guarding.
-With all that said we encourage to keep his behavior on check by using his training.
-He needs to be under “No Free Lunch” policy.
+With all that said, we encourage his new owner to keep his behavior on check by using his training.
+He needs to be under a “No Free Lunch” policy.
 This means that he